 11. Using Presets

-In Lightroom, presets are a series of saved adjustments make consistently on images.
+In Lightroom, presets are a series of saved adjustments made consistently on images.
 As a wedding photographer, you have a unique photography style that is all your own.
-With that comes similar adjustments that are to your images.
-Here at ShootDotEdit, we believe in showcasing your unique style and that is why we provide fast, personalized, and custom editing services to help you deliver your style on every image.
+With that comes similar adjustments that you are likely to do for all your images.

 - First, it is necessary to take the steps to learn how presets will affect your wedding photos.
 This will help you learn which style best matches your photography and what will be a part of your preset.

-- Then, you can make the decision to buy presets (from another photographer or company) or have a photo editing company like ShootDotEdit design presets for you.
+- Then, you can make the decision to buy presets (from another photographer or company) or design them for yourself according to your signature style.

 - Once you have the presets, it is time to practice how to efficiently and quickly apply the style to your images.